jsnyders/ClimbingComp/README.md

 It is designed based on the USA Climbing climbing competition format and scoring rules but may be applicable, or adapted to other situations.

-Currently it only handles Red Point format comps.
+Currently it only handles redpoint format comps.

 Source: [https://github.com/jsnyders/ClimbingComp](https://github.com/jsnyders/ClimbingComp)